Renew & Restore Detox Kit

 But countless modern people have tried meditation, and they do not experience the kind of reset that is needed in a crisis.
 Partly this is due to lack of commitment; the average person has tried meditation and left it behind, or only meditates when a sort of psychological Band-Aid is needed.
 Let me look a bit deeper to show what has been missed, because silent mind is truly the only healer.

 In medical school, homeostasis is described as basically physical.
 If you go for a run, your heart rate, respiration, blood flow to muscles, digestive process, etc. are thrown out of balance, but once you stop running, homeostasis is restored.
 At the negative end of the experience, if you experience a great shock, the fight-or-flight response throws you into extreme imbalance, but when the shock ends, balance is restored.
-Unfortunately, under a constant threat like COVID-19, the shock doesn’t end.
+Unfortunately, under constant threat the shock doesn’t end.
 The usual stress response is designed to last no more than a few minutes.
 Extended to days and weeks, it turns on itself and begins to create damage.

 The damage first appears psychologically.
 Under constant stress, people feel tired, grumpy, depressed, anxious, irritable, impatient, and so on.
 Keep up the pressure, and the next stage is fatigue, lethargy, dullness, and depression.
 If the stress still doesn’t abate, physical symptoms start to develop, often beginning with insomnia as the result of hormonal interactions being thrown out of whack.
 There is a lot more to say about this, but the bottom line is that a holistic reset is needed.